 What Are Infographics?

 Infographics are a popular way to present either analytical data or information to users.
 Infographics are also hugely popular amongst web designers and website owners.
 We should know!
 Having the best website design is very important for your brand.

 With the enhancements in HTML & CSS the past few years, it’s now relatively easy to implement infographics into a format best suited for the web.
 Previously a web designer or developer would only have the choice of using images to present infographics but this can now all be done using HTML5 & CSS3.
-Which is great news as it means you’re information is not being stored in an image and your actual content for the infographic stands a better chance of being crawled/indexed by the major search engines.
+This is great news as it means you’re information is not being stored in an image and your actual content for the infographic stands a better chance of being crawled/indexed by the major search engines.

-Not only this, web infographics also are easily updated.
+Not only this, but web infographics also are easily updated.
 So there is no requirement to have your graphic designer rework a presentation should the data or information change over time.
 Perfect.
 Validating your data and standardizing it before you create an infographic creates a correct and precise visualization first time, data validating is becoming automated now to help the flow of businesses, look into sites like https://www.paxata.com/data-validation/ for more information.

 Why Use Infographics?